cmsj/docker-homebridge/README.md

 ## Details

-The base image is Ubuntu 17.04, and the following Homebridge plugins are installed:
+The base image is Node, and the following Homebridge plugins are installed:

  * Nest
  * Arlo